-Siegel & Kaufman, P.C., is a boutique law firm that handles a wide array of matters involving varying degrees of financial sophistication, including high net worth clients.
+Siegel, Colin & Kaufman is a boutique law firm that handles a wide array of matters involving varying degrees of financial sophistication, including high net worth clients.
 One of our areas of interest is prenuptial agreements and postnuptial agreements.
 Our team of sophisticated attorneys is highly skilled at preparing thorough and thoughtful agreements that protect everyone's interests.

 Prenuptial and postnuptial marital agreements are written documents agreed to by spouses that lay out their financial responsibilities to each other during the marriage and should the marriage end in divorce.
 A prenuptial agreement is created before the parties get married.
 A postnuptial agreement is created after they have gotten married.
 Marital agreements discuss:

 Property and asset distribution and ownership

 Connecticut law recognizes and enforces prenuptial and postnuptial agreements as long as they are prepared in accordance with specific protocols.
 It is essential to work with an experienced family law attorney who understands the law in Connecticut when drafting your marital agreement.
 Our firm is prepared to offer seasoned advice and ironclad documents to offer the protection you need.

 The Connecticut Premarital Agreement Act allows prenuptial agreements to discuss all of the following items: